ZhixueD/Inventory-data-pipeline-connnet-cloud-database-to-cloud-data-warehouse/README.md

 Bigquery execute: data saved in bigquery can directly using SQL syntax in Bigquery to do one step further cleaning, and data calculation to create a new table

+        SELECT *,
+        FIRST_VALUE(UnitsBalance) OVER (partition by productalternatekey ORDER BY datekey )
+         + sum(unitsin - UnitsOut) OVER (partition by productalternatekey ORDER BY datekey )
+         AS current_balance
+         FROM 	`t-osprey-337221.inventory.inventory_in_out2`
+         ORDER BY ProductAlternateKey, datekey;

 ![bigquery execute2](https://user-images.githubusercontent.com/98153604/151041427-f7c8ec1a-cb97-40c9-957e-535f8f413f0f.JPG)

 After these steps, click Schedule for schedule the job: